tmcphee/cyberghostvpn/README.md

 - Cloudflare 1.1.1.1
 - Google 8.8.8.8

 This image will use CyberGhost Smart DNS if no Nameserver is provided.
 Automatic Smart DNS for countries US, NL, JP and GB.
-Default is US for all other countries
+Default is CloudFlare [1.1.1.1] for all other countries.

 ## How to login
 Login by providing the ACC and PASS environment variables